 People sure love penguins.
 Morgan Freeman narrates the nature documentary that opened on just four screens but soon spread into a nationwide hit.

 1. "Fahrenheit 9/11" (2004) - $119.1 million

 Michael Moore's scathing documentary about President Bush and the aftermath of the 9/11 attacks is the highest grossing documentary of all time and it isn't even close.
-The film won the Pale D'Or at the Cannes Film Festival and then sparked massive controversy ahead of its release that only boosted its notoriety.
+The film won the Palme D'Or at the Cannes Film Festival and then sparked massive controversy ahead of its release that only boosted its notoriety.
 Opening at over $23 million, the movie at the time opened higher than any other documentary had ever grossed in its lifetime.
-Moore now plans to follow-up the film with a documentary about the 2016 election, the cleverly titled "Fahrenheit 11/9."
+Moore followed up the film with a documentary about the 2016 election and Donald Trump, the cleverly titled "Fahrenheit 11/9."